Itisben/Parallel-OM/README.md

 for example: `./core -I 10000000 -w 16 -l 0 -t 20`

-This means there the inital odered list has 10 million items; also, there are 10 million items to be inserted.
-There are totally 16 workers.
+The example means that the initial ordered list has 10 million items; also, there are 10 million items to be inserted.
+There are  16 workers run in parallel.
 The CAS lock is used.
-The No case is adot for the test.
+The No case is adopted for the test.

 In this paper, there are four test cases:
 - No case: we have 10 million positions, the total number